Wild Ramification and the Cotangent Bundle

 More precisely speaking, the additive structure is defined on the boundary of the largest \'etale scheme inside the normalizations of some partial blow-ups, called dilatations, of the multiple self products in ramified coverings.
 Some functorial properties of the \'etale part of normalizations are established in Section \ref{ssnm}.
 We study properties of dilatations abstractly in Section \ref{ssdl} and more concretely in Section \ref{ssPn}.

 An essential part of this work was done during the author's stay at IHES in September and October 2012.
 He thanks the hospitality of Ahmed Abbes.
 The author also thanks Pierre Deligne for sending him unpublished notes \cite{bp} on ramification of sheaves, Vladimir Drinfeld for an inspiring comment on the groupoid structure.
 He would like to thank Luc Illusie for discussion on the cohomology of classifying spaces and local acyclicity and Alexander Beilinson for discussion on the definition of the characteristic cycles.
+He thanks to an anonymous referee for careful reading and numerous helpful comments.
 The research was partially supported by JSPS Grants-in-Aid for Scientific Research (A) 22244001.